thammegowda/mtdata/README.md

 - Automate the MT training data creation by taking out human intervention.
 Inspired by [SacreBLEU](https://github.com/mjpost/sacreBLEU) that takes out human intervention in evaluation stage.
 - A reusable tool instead of dozens of use-once shell scripts spread across multiple repos.

-Limitations (as of now):
-- Only publicly available datasets that do not need login are supported.
-No LDC yet.
-- No tokenizers are integrated.
-(It should be fairly easy to get those integrated)

 # Installation
 ```bash